soni-naveen/Fruit.ai-frontend/README.md

 ## HomePage :
 Should have all the four services and redirect to the page onClick event
 ### Chatbot :
- A personal Chatbot able to display List of Fruits as cards, type => hi, list, price, bye\
+ A personal Chatbot able to display List of Fruits as cards, type => (hi, list, price, bye) to see responses
 ### Translator :
 A page with input box being able to show the results in regional language